 Secure, clean and efficient energy is seen as a key challenge for the future.
 The shift towards renewable and decentralized energy production is a central R&I topic in both, the EU and US.
-Goals are to reduce energy consumption, the development of alternative mobile energy sources, and the creation of a smart electricity grid.
-Future 5G networks will be able to recognize and regulate energy production in a very fast way and are therefore a key building block.
+Goals are to reduce energy consumption, the development of alternative mobile energy sources, and the creation of a smart electricity grids.
+Future 5G networks will be able to recognize and regulate energy production very fast and are therefore a key building block.